 Top Ten Honesty/Ethics

 Honesty and ethics is something that is often argued against when it comes to being successful in your career.
 Many believe that the dishonest are the ones that rise to the top and make the most amount of money, while others think that good guys don’t finish last.
-You definitely want to work with people that have high ethics, especially if they’re managing your money.
+You definitely want to work with people who have high ethics, especially if they’re managing your money.
 Those are the two main reasons that we’ve compiled this information.

 For those wanting to find a respectable career, we’ve included the average salary for the role to see the balance between high ethics and high pay.
 Here is a look at jobs that rank high and low in ethics and what people get paid to work in those positions.
 We’ve compiled the data from the Gallup poll as well as from the Bureau of Labor Statistics.